 Not Quite a Stranger: Essays on Life in France is a collection of more or less humorous pieces recording my many visits to that beautiful and baffling country over a period of fifty years.

 Lucky Man is a sort of non-memoir that replaced the memoir I had originally intended to write.
 The conventional “story of my life” turned out to be very dull when I set it down on paper.
 But other writings – mostly essays and miscellaneous non-fiction – have been accumulating like Radon gas in the basement for many decades.
-These I have arranged into thematic sections on learning, teaching, working, travelling and so on, in a kind of biographical tapas that the reading can dip into at any point, according to taste.
+These I have arranged into thematic sections on learning, teaching, working, travelling and so on, in a kind of biographical tapas that the curious reader can dip into at any point, according to taste.